albertojulian/mada-driver-assistant/README.md

 - ActionEvent: mainly used to avoid repeating the same action over the same object too soon

 ### Planner
-The Planner in this first version leverages on a Small Language Model powered with basic **function-calling**, which is the ability that some LLMs and SLMs have to identify which function (from a given list) may be called to satisfy a driver request.
+The Planner leverages on a Small Language Model powered with basic **function-calling**, which is the ability that some LLMs and SLMs have to identify which function (from a given list) may be called to satisfy a driver request.
 The SLM currently used is Gemma2, which provides acceptable function-calling by default.